How to Create a News Website That Makes Money

 Ideally, an advertiser would pay you a flat rate to place an ad.
 That way, you wouldn't have to worry about how many people visit your site or click on the ad to receive payment.

 The advertiser will likely want to know your site stats before paying for ad space and will base their payment on how many eyeballs view the ad or click it.
 Be prepared to offer accurate numbers and accept that the payment will probably be less than what you'd like.

 Also, remember you'll have to design a trafficking and invoice system to organize the ads.
 You may spend most of your time posting and removing ads and tracking payments instead of on your content.

 Beware Adding an Affiliate Program to a News Site

 An affiliate program is a popular website revenue generator for many sites but should be approached with caution for any media website.
 People make money by producing content about a product, then linking to a place where readers can buy it.

 But if your news site is less journalism-oriented, an affiliate program may work well.
 A radio station could link its list of the week's Top 10 hits to a place where listeners could purchase the music, provided it doesn't break the rules on payola.
-A magazine could highlight spring fashions and link to stores where the items can be found.
+A magazine could highlight spring fashions and links to stores where the items can be found.